Air conditioner

 When you think of air pollution, your mind might think that only applies to smog and poor quality air that you breathe outside.
 However, the air within your home could be more polluted than what’s outside.
 Poor indoor air quality can lead to allergies, worsened breathing problems, and other health concerns and symptoms.
 A central air conditioner can help filter pollutants out of the air as the system operates.
 It’s important to change the filter within your air conditioner regularly to ensure that it can continue doing its job.

 Central air conditioning is the most popular way to cool homes throughout the United States, but these systems do more than just lower the temperature.
 They can help combat excess moisture and help keep your family healthier.
-If your air conditioner isn’t keeping up with your home’s needs, contact our HVAC experts at Sensigreen Heating & Air at (334) 366-9237.
+If your air conditioner isn’t keeping up with your home’s needs, contact our HVAC experts at Sensigreen Heating, Cooling & Insulation at (334) 366-9237.

 Image provided by Shutterstock